ENG7006/meta/tentative-schedule.md

 #### Week 14
 ##### Seminar: Atmospheres and Clouds
 * Tung Hui-hu, from *A Prehistory of the Cloud*
-* James J. Hodge, "Gifts of Ubuiquity" and "Sociable Media"
+* James J. Hodge, "Gifts of Ubiquity" and "Sociable Media"

 ##### Lab: Drop-in lab